solarkennedy/ether_house/README.md

 The Arduino runs a limited TCP/IP stack and interacts with the http api.

-The code plenty of defensive code in place to ensure the client continues to run without interruption or interaction.
+The code is writen with basic error detection and reboot capabilities, to ensure the client continues to run without interruption or interaction.
 No one should need to "turn it off and on again."

 In summary:

 * Arduino firwmare (client)
+  * Queries the server for configruation (target mac address)
-** Listens for packets from the targets cell phone
+  * Listens for packets from the targets cell phone
-** Updates the server when the target comes home or leaves ** Periodically polls the server for state updates
+  * Updates the server when the target comes home or leaves
+  * Periodically polls the server for state updates
+  * Saves state in EEPROM
-* [ether\_housed](https://github.com/solarkennedy/ether_housed) running on the internet (server) ** In charge of house => mac\_address mapping
+* [ether\_housed](https://github.com/solarkennedy/ether_housed) running on the internet (server)
+  * In charge of house => mac\_address mapping
-** Store global state of who is home or not
+  * Store global state of who is home or not
-** Does API key auth
+  * Does API key auth
+  * Stores state of when each house last checked in

 ### Howto